Learn the 7 different types of self-care so you can be intentional with all of the areas of your self-care and take better care of yourself.

+Congratulations!
 Being ready to take better care of yourself is huge!

-How do you decide which self-care goals and activities are best for you?
+But how do you decide which self-care goals and activities are best for you?

 Should you follow that generic list of ‘the best 47 self-care tips’?
+Should you go with everyone else and follow the latest diet trends?

 Probably not.

-The 7 Different Types of Self-care
+How the Different Types of Self-care Affect Lifestyle Changes

 Why do you think that happens?

 It’s because the new habit involves self-care types that we don’t remember we need to address.
+For example, changing your dietary habits affects more than the physical self-care category.
+Your dietary change will likely touch ALL of the following seven categories.

 Physical Self-care

-Most noteworthy, physical self-care includes:
+Most noteworthy, physical self-care activities include:

 - Being active (exercise)